 Language (credits vary)

 Students must demonstrate third-year proficiency in a modern language (Chinese, Japanese, or Korean) by examination or coursework.
 If taking coursework, students can satisfy the language requirement by taking a course that is equivalent to third-year proficiency, or by taking a course beyond the third year which has a listed prerequisite of the second semester of the third year.
 Please note that the language placement exam determines the level at which students begin their language study.
-Additional information regarding the Elliott School foreign language examinations is available from the academic advisor.
+Additional information regarding the Elliott School language examinations is available from the academic advisor.

 Chinese